 - Approximately 8,000 children are taken to the hospital each day due to fall injuries.

-Determining Liability in Child Injury Cases
+How is Liability Determined in Child Injury Cases?

 Determining liability after a child injury case can be challenging.
 An attorney with experience handling these claims can use their resources to conduct a complete investigation.
 This will include gathering the evidence needed to prove liability, including: